 An employee may be laid off whenever is necessary because of a shortage of funds, lack of work, or other related reasons, which do not reflect discredit upon the employee.
-Layoff decisions shall be based on the needed skill set in each job classification.
-Seniority within the department may be considered as appropriate.
+Layoff

 If the layoff is temporary in nature with the intention to re-employ an employee as soon as possible, coverage in Town sponsored benefits such as health, dental, and vision may continue for 90 days.
 However, retirement contributions cease until such a time when the employee returns to regular full-time employment.